 Daniel Palmieri

-The Swiss Red Cross – Child Relief.
-The great figures of Just and Rescue
+The Swiss Red Cross – Aid to children.
+The great figures of the Righteous and the rescue

 Helena Kanyar-Becker